Q1: When I try playing a DVD from my MBP to my Apple TV, it goes to a gray screen. Does anyone know why?

 How to Play DVD on Apple TV

-Method 1 - Rip DVD to Apple TV Formats and Stream via Home Sharing
+- Play DVD on Apple TV via Home Sharing

-- High-end multi-core CPU (8) and Intel QSV/Nvidia/AMD tech to offer 5x faster speed, being able to convert a DVD to Apple TV format within 5 minutes.
+Neesless to worry about ripping speed, high-end multi-core CPU (8) and Intel QSV/Nvidia/AMD GPU hardware acceleration tech jointly offer 5x faster speed, digitizing DVD to Apple TV format within 5 minutes only!

-Now let's get started to rip DVDs to Apple TV supported formats and sync converted DVDs to Apple TV.
+Now let's get started to ripping DVDs to Apple TV supported formats and syncing converted DVDs to Apple TV.